Meet our customer: female founder of Professional Help

 Read more in our female founder series:

-Female founder of Collab Associates, a marketing consultancy
+Female founder of Collab Associates (external link), a marketing consultancy

 Female founder of Fearless Futures, a social justice training agency

 Female founder of Availexe, a recruitment agency

 Find out more about our Hiscox small business insurance.